 PCAs attack those cells that line the stomach wall.
 The cells normally produce both the acids that release the B12 from food, and the intrinsic factor that binds to it.
 Without enough IF, vitamin B12 remains largely unabsorbed, and deficiency develops.

 The majority of PA patients will have PCAs.
 However, not everyone with PCAs will have PA.
-This pernicious anemia diagnostic test isn’t as specific as the IFA test, since patients with other diseases (gastritis, diabetes, and thyroiditis come to mind) may have these very same antibodies.
+This pernicious anemia diagnostic test isn’t as specific as the IFA test, since patients with other diseases such as gastritis, diabetes, and thyroiditis may also have these antibodies.
 However, if your B12 levels come in low, and you test positive for PCA, doctors will often diagnose you with PA.
 We advise to always test for IFA too.

-Before trying to establish a pernicious anemia diagnosis, do NOT supplement with B12 for 72 hours, because it could skew your test results.
-Some labs may prefer not to draw a blood sample within two weeks of a B12 injection.
+Important: Before trying to establish an accurate pernicious anemia diagnosis, avoid supplementing with B12 for at least 72 hours.
+Otherwise, you could skew your test results.
+Some labs may prefer not to draw a blood sample within two weeks of a vitamin B12 injection.

 Test Results: How to Diagnose Pernicious Anemia?